2020 Sponsorship Opportunities

 Commensurate with sponsorship level, benefits include recognition on project’s web page, recognition on project launch e-blast and press release, and more.

-Commensurate with sponsorship level, benefits include recognition on event web-page, recognition on theme announcement e-blast, and more.
+Commensurate with sponsorship level, benefits include recognition on program’s web page, on exhibition signage, in program’s press release, in a Landscape Architecture Magazine ad, and more.

 Traveling Photographic Exhibitions: TCLF is fielding three photographic exhibitions that will appear in venues across the nation.
 Each exhibition presents newly commissioned photography, as well as narratives about the themes being explored and the sites featured.